ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-17-why-contribute-HSA-limits.md

 This is mainly for the comparison of other accounts like FSA.
 You don't have to rush to spend all your money in HSA.
 One downside of some HSAs are like checking account, they require monthly contributions or minimum balance, otherwise their management fee could eat your pie.

 ### Usage Scope
 We already mentioned that there is a long [CARE ELIGIBILITY LIST](http://www.hsabank.com/hsabank/learning-center/irs-qualified-medical-expenses).
 But you can also use HSA for people is not your health insurance.
-For example, you can buy some HSA-eligible vitamin for your parents.
+For example, you can buy some HSA-eligible vitamin for your parents without having them on the insurance plan.

-### Defer medication payment
+### Defer medication reimbursement

-## How to use HSA

-## Investment in HSA
+If you have a medical bill and you have enough cash to pay the bill, you can choose to pay the bill directly by cash or credit card now, then you save the receipts (I usually scan the receipts and have a folder in Dropbox for those expense), those receipts will be reimburse later.
+You might ask why?
+As we discussed in [The Art of Compound Interest](https://moneynotebooks.com/personal%20finance/the-art-compound-interest/), you can let time play its role, your investment in HSA will be compounding more since you won't touch the principle.
+Eventually, you will submit those receipts to get that money reimbursed, but that would be the money with long time compounding.

 ## Tips to use HSA